mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 Basic Idea of TILT
 + Find words in an image **without** recognising their content
-+ Use and existing ransciption of the page ontent
++ Use and existing transcription of the page content
-+ Link these two compnents mostly automatically
++ Link these two components mostly automatically
 + GeoJSON overlay links to image and transcription but not part of either

 Method